homenc/HElib/README.md

 the [Gentry-Halevi-Smart][3] optimizations.
 See [this report][7] for a description of a few of the algorithms using in this library.

+Please refer to [CKKS-security.md](CKKS-security.md) for the latest discussion on the security of the the CKKS scheme implementation in HElib.

 Since mid-2018 HElib has been under extensive refactoring for *Reliability*, *Robustness & Serviceability*, *Performance*, and most importantly *Usability* for researchers and developers working on HE and its uses.